-The product is simply applied by sprinkling the powder over the ice.
 When used as a solution magnesium chloride has the added advantage of preventing ice forming on surfaces when applied before freezing.
 This solution can be sprayed at a rate of approx 5 sq m per litre.

 Properties of magnesium chloride hexahydrate